Materials: Cupcake Conundrum handout

 c.
 There are different kinds and severities of psoriasis.
 Psoriasis is a skin disease that is NOT contagious.

-7. Facilitator asks if a student or the class can provide a summary of how psoriasis works.
+7. Ask if a student or the class can provide a summary of how psoriasis works.

 a.
-If students don’t know or are unresponsive, Facilitator can summarize by asking questions:
+If students don’t know or are unresponsive, summarize by asking questions:

 i.
 What tells the body to make too many skin cells?
 (The immune system.)

 ii.
 What does the immune system send to the body?
-(If the students say “a message,” Facilitator should make sure to ask, “But what kind of message?
+(If the students say “a message,” Make sure to ask, “But what kind of message?
 Is the message correct?”)

 iii.
 What happens when the message reaches the body?
 (The body makes too many cells too quickly.)

-8. Then the Facilitator tells them that both eczema and psoriasis have something called triggers.
+8. Tell them that both eczema and psoriasis have something called triggers.
 Triggers are something that may cause the skin to react, like if you have asthma; maybe exercising or something you are allergic to are triggers for your asthma that can cause an asthma attack.

 a.
 Some triggers for eczema are sweating a lot, soaps, juice, dust, a cold or flu.